 With Finsemble, applications communicate and work together no matter the language they're written in—even if you don't have control over the source code.
 This allows you to create custom workflows.
 Workflows occur when Finsemble facilitates interoperation between two applications.
-For example, they might share a ChartIQ chart with a client—with all data layers and annotations—through Symphony chat.
-Implicit workflows occur when two applications communicate behind the scenes.
-For example, if an end user shared a chart with a client over Symphony, a CRM like Salesforce can automatically log this activity for tracking purposes.
+For example, a user might share a ChartIQ chart with a client—with all data layers and annotations—through Symphony chat.
+Workflows can also occur when developer-created rules trigger events.
+For example, when a user shares a ChartIQ chart with a client over Symphony, a CRM like Salesforce can automatically log this activity for tracking purposes.

 A good place to orient yourself to all the reasons we built Finsemble is the Finsemble White Paper.